 Supervise the home gym.
 You may want to keep the door to your home gym locked unless you are right there with the kids.
 Doctors warn that these can be particularly dangerous for users who aren’t paying attention.

 This stage is a challenge for parents, but grandparents can have a special connection with this age group, because they know from experience that teens eventually grow up.
 Grandparents can offer love and understanding under trying circumstances.
 Here are five ways to connect with your teen grands:

-- Be tech-savvy.
+Be tech-savvy.
 Go beyond Facebook and texting.
-For many teens, the social media tools of choice are Instagram and Snapchat.
+For many teens, the social media tools of choice are Instagram, Snapchat and TikTok.
 Although these are primarily used as mobile apps, you can use them on your desktop, too, to connect with teens on their level.
-If you live far away from your grandchildren, master the art of FaceTime and Skype, so you can converse face-to-face for free wherever you are.
+If you live far away from your grandchildren, master the art of FaceTime and Zoom, so you can converse face-to-face for free wherever you are.
 Learning about technology can be a two-way street.
 While the kids may know more than you do, that’s not necessarily the case.
 Sharing knowledge and experience can bring the generations closer together.

 Be a Good Role Model for Grandchildren

 While being a good role model is important to portray with kids of all ages, at this age, teaching your grandchildren how to be safe takes on another dimension.

 - Always use your own seat belt and turn signals, and come to a full stop at signs and lights.

 - Don’t Drive Distracted!
 In fact, after helping your grandchild understand the dangers associated with horrible habits such as texting and cellphone use while driving, take the pledge to drive distracted free.
 Print and have all driving family members, including your grandchild, sign it.
 Hang it on the fridge as a reminder of its importance.

 - Curb your drinking.
 Iced tea and soda are enjoyable for everybody.